ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 ### Making it nice via Steam entry (optional, but recommended)

-With recent Proton versions can't start Rocksmith directly from the Steam Library.
+With Proton's runtime, we can't start Rocksmith directly from the Steam Library just like that (excluding LD_PRELOAD).
 But we can use the Steam Library to start the script that starts the game in a way that Steam recognizes.

 <details><summary>Fitting meme format</summary>